tenapato/stocks-app-v2/README.md

 ---
 ## Architecture

 The proposed architecture is based on a MERN Fullstack app.
-MERN meaning the following:
+And is also divided intro micro-services MERN meaning the following:
 - M: MongoDB for the database
 - E: Express